UDG Healthcare raises full-year earnings forecast

 UDG Healthcare had earlier forecast growth of 5 percent to 8 percent for the year to Sept.
 30, 2015.

-Adjusted operating profit rose to 53.6 million euros (39 million pounds) for the six months ended March 31 from 45.0 million euros a year earlier.
+Adjusted operating profit rose to 53.6 million euros ($60.9 million) for the six months ended March 31 from 45.0 million euros a year earlier.

 (Reporting by Roshni Menon in Bengaluru; Editing by Robin Paxton)